-Sydney puts on its brightest arts and entertainment festival from 24 May until 15 June 2019.
+Sydney puts on its brightest arts and entertainment festival in May and June each year.
 Make a quick getaway to be inspired by illuminating ideas, performances and installations of Vivid Sydney.

 1. The grandest of projections

 Brisbane’s Propaganda Mill creatives will once again be in the spotlight with two grand projections in a program of more than 400 things to see, hear and do.